Eating Concerns in Early Pregnancy

 - Half a sandwich

-- Eat right when you wake up, before rising.
+- Eat right when you wake up, before getting out of bed.
 This will lessen stomach acid and help with nausea.
 Put a snack next to your bed, such as:

 - Crackers